 What is a PPL Routine?

 PPL stands for push, pull, and legs.
 Each workout targets different muscle groups on separate days.
-The routine is typically divided into three types of workouts:

 - Push:Chest, Shoulders, and Triceps (Examples include bench presses, shoulder presses, and tricep dips.)